atbcb/ICTTestingBaseline/docs/10Flashing.md

 # 10. Flashing

-**Note: on re-reading the standard, it looks like the next two tests are not needed unless we want to meet level AAA**

 ## Requirement Rationale
 The intent of this Success Criterion is to allow users to access the full content of a site without inducing seizures due to photosensitivity.